-- Insert a small iPod opening tool with the edge angled up toward the underside of the display between the white plastic backlight and the metal shield beneath it. - Pry up along the lower edge of the display enough to grab it with your fingers.
+- Insert a small iPod opening tool with the edge angled up toward the underside of the display between the white plastic backlight and the metal shield beneath it. - Pry up along the lower edge of the display enough to grab it with your fingers, being careful to not flex the screen.